What's Holding You Back From Becoming The Big Recognizable Brand You Know You Want?

 Hi, hello, I’m Margo Aaron, your trusty narrator, and writer of this sales page.

-I’m the woman behind That Seems Important and the co-host of, “Hillary and Margo Yell at Websites.”
+I’m the woman behind That Seems Important, the co-host of, “Hillary and Margo Yell at Websites,” and the creativity coach here for Voice Lessons.
 My work’s been featured in lots of fancy places like Inc and Entrepreneur, and my website was named one of the Top 100 Websites for Writers by The Write Life.

 But right now what matters is: I’m the creator of Voice Lessons - which is what we're talking about today.